-Average net wealth in the estimation sample is 3,074,678 kroner ( $\approx$ \$462,845), so these estimates imply that individuals behave as if they evaluate experimental income relative to a weighted baseline wealth of $\omega \times w = 3074678 \times 0.00000625 = 19$ kroner ( $\approx$ \$2.86).
+Average net wealth in the estimation sample is 3,074,678 kroner (\approx \$462,845), so these estimates imply that individuals behave as if they evaluate experimental income relative to a weighted baseline wealth of $\omega \times w = 3074678 \times 0.00000625 = 19$ kroner (\approx \$2.86).
 This is effectively zero in economic terms: for example, it would currently only get half of an Egg McMuffin Value Meal in a Danish McDonalds.
-Another way to evaluate this weighted baseline wealth estimate of 19 kroner is by comparison with the lottery prizes, which ranged between 0 kroner and 6,750 kroner ( $\approx$ \$1016).
-Needless to say, we can easily reject the hypothesis of FAI since $\omega \approx 0$ , and the formal p-value on the test of this hypothesis is 0.77.
+Another way to evaluate this weighted baseline wealth estimate of 19 kroner is by comparison with the lottery prizes, which ranged between 0 kroner and 6,750 kroner (\approx \$1,016).
+Needless to say, we can easily reject the hypothesis of FAI since $\omega \approx 0$, and the p-value on the test of the hypothesis that $\omega = 0$ is 0.77.

 Another way to see these results, perhaps more intuitively, is to see if measures of Net Wealth correlate with risk attitudes in a reduced form manner.
 We do this by estimating the EUT-NAI model and asking if the coefficient r is significantly affected by Net Wealth: in this case we model r as a linear function of some covariates.
-Our structural results suggest that they should not, since Net Wealth is "zeroed" out by a very low estimate of $\omega$ , at least when we assume homogeneous risk preferences.
+Our structural results suggest that they should not, since Net Wealth is "zeroed" out by a very low estimate of ω, at least when we assume homogeneous risk preferences.
 If we include Net Wealth the effect on r is -0.004 with a p-value of 0.45; if we include a dummy for the top quartile of Net Wealth the effect on r is +0.004 with a p-value of 0.93; if we include the 5 major components of Net Wealth we have a joint effect that has a p-value of 0.45, and no component has an individual effect with a p-value below 0.23.
-On the other hand, when we include the components of Net Wealth and some basic demographics (gender, age, marital status, household size, and net income) we do find a significant joint effect of Net Wealth with a p-value of 0.005, and net deposits (with financial institutions) has a significant individual effect of -0.07 with a p-value of 0.003.
-These results point to the importance of controlling for heterogeneity, and we do that below by estimating the model for each individual, thereby allowing implicitly for all observable and unobservable individual characteristics.
+On the other hand, when we include the components of Net Wealth and some basic demographics (gender, age, marital status, household size, and net income) we do find a significant joint effect of the components of Net Wealth with a p-value of 0.005, and the individual component net deposits (with financial institutions) has a significant individual effect of -0.07 with a p-value of 0.003.
+These results point to the importance of controlling for heterogeneity, and we do that in an online appendix by estimating the model for each individual, thereby allowing implicitly for all observable and unobservable individual characteristics.